 Students will be required to perform certain job functions that may require the student to be able to carry at least 120 lbs.
 Another requirement for employment in EMS is extended hours without sleep.
-To prepare the student for these tasks, each student may be required to perform physical exercise to include but not limited to:
+In order to prepare the student for these tasks, each student may be required to perform physical exercise to include but not limited to:

-- Push-ups - Sit-ups - Leg lifts - Walking with a patient, equipment, and supplies over various terrains. - Perform CPR for extended periods of time (not to exceed 60 min) - Remain at a clinical rotation site for 24 hours while completing ambulance rotations.
+- Push ups - ·Sit ups - Leglifts - Walking with a patient, equipment, and supplies over various terrains - Perform CPR for extended periods of time (not to exceed 60 min) - Remain at a clinical rotation site for 24 hours while completing ambulance rotations